zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec01.md

 This test case does not report if the parent servers give inconsistent responses.

-If the *Child Zone* is the root zone, then it has no parent zone, and no DS records cannot be fetch.
+If the *Child Zone* is the root zone, then it has no parent zone, and no DS records can be fetch.

 ## Inputs

 * "Child Zone" - The domain name to be tested.
-* "Algorithm Status" - The status of all DS digest algorithms from [RFC 8624] and the [IANA registry][IANA registry on DS Digest Algorithm].
+* "Algorithm Status" - The status of all DS digest algorithms from [RFC 8624][RFC 8624#3.3] and the
+  [IANA registry][IANA registry on DS Digest Algorithm].
 * "Test Type" - The test type with value "undelegated" or "normal".
 * "Undelegated DS" - The DS record or records submitted, undefined unless *Test Type* is undelegated and empty if no DS record has been submitted.